Stahlhelm: Berndorfer M17 variant

-Ottoman variant

-The formation in 1917 by the Ottoman Empire of stormtrooper battalions following the German model prompted the requirement for steel helmets, as these had not previously been adopted.
-Although German helmets were ordered, Ottoman officers believed that the design impeded the soldiers' ability to hear orders in the field and requested that the visor, ear and neck protectors be removed, which was done using grinding machines.
-Germany delivered 5,400 visorless versions of the M1918 helmet for the Ottoman Empire.
-The missing front visor was thought by the Germans to be for religious reasons, and it was claimed that it was to allow Turkish soldiers to touch their foreheads to the ground during prayer, without removing their helmets.
-However, this story has been disputed.
-The Turks rejected any more than the 5,400 delivered and an unknown number from the overrun were issued to German armed forces and were used by German Freikorps units after the war.
+Berndorfer Austro-Hungarian M1918

+This helmet is known by collectors as Hungarian M18 variant and it was similar to the Austrian M17 design, but the chinstrap rivet was smaller in size and located even higher up than the Austrian version.
+It was coloured in golden-brown (known as Isonzo-braun).
+Another difference was in the attachment method of the chinstrap, it was fixed to the same rivet that held the liner metal ring.
+These were manufactured at the Krupp in Berndorf.

+German pre and inter WW2 variants

 M1933

 In 1932 the Army High Command ordered the testing of a new prototype helmet intended to replace the older models.
 It was made entirely from a composite plastic material called "Vulkanfiber".
 The Model 1933 Vulkanfiber helmet kept the basic form of previous helmets but was much lighter.
 It was put into limited production following favourable field tests in early 1933 and small numbers were issued to Reichswehr infantry, artillery and communications units.
 It was removed from service following the introduction of the M1935 helmet and most of the remaining stock were reissued to civil organizations such as fire brigades and police forces.
 Some examples were also retained for parade use by senior officers, who were not generally issued with the Stahlhelm.